Nikhil-Bansal19/MLE-Project2/README.md

 **5. Consume model endpoints**

 In this step, a provided script was run in the `az cli` interface to make a request to the deployed model endpoint and display the response received.
-The payload data used for testing the endpoint was also saved to a json file named `data.json` for use in conducting a benchmarking test on the endpoint.
+The payload data used for testing the endpoint was also saved to a json file named `data.json` for use in conducting a benchmarking test on the REST endpoint.

 **6. Create and publish a pipeline**